nodet/dowml/README.md

   use a different name, you will have to add the id for this connection to the credentials available to DOWML.
 See below for more details.

-- Fill in the required information for the 'Access key', 'API key', 'Bucket', 'Secret key' and 'Login URL' using the documentation in the (i) tooltips to find the relevant piece of information from the Cloud Object Storage service you want to use.
+- Fill in the required information for the 'Access key', 'Bucket', 'Secret key' and 'Login URL' using the documentation in the (i) tooltips to find the relevant piece of information from the Cloud Object Storage service you want to use.